ramblam/Human_Guided_Co_Manipulation/Control/rcm_ws/src/rcm_msgs/README.md

-## LMPVC Interfaces
+##Interfaces
-This package defines all the messages, services and actions used by the other LMPVC components.
+This package defines the main messages, services and actions used.